 Once installed and running, the desktop client will sit in your system tray and can be pinned to the taskbar.
 This is similar to that of many other providers and offers an intuitive, user-friendly experience.
 The main screen tells you how much bandwidth you’ve used and how long you’ve been connected.

 At the very top you’ll see an on/off slider for the unblocker, which is the Smart DNS application we mentioned earlier.
 Next to that is the dropdown menu for the server list, so you can easily switch locations from the main screen.
+For those looking to torrent, some servers are marked P2P.

 At the bottom of the screen, you have the VPN On/Off slider.
 Note that turning this on will automatically turn the unblocker on since it uses both when you use the VPN.
 Finally, you have the menu icon in the top left hand corner which will take you to the settings screen.